youguii/springboot-test/README.md

-### Deployment from code
+### Deployment from code (Generating jar file/execution)
 0. Run maven command : mvn clean install
 1. A jar file will be generated inside target folder
-3. Run the jar using Java command : java -jar "name of the jar file"
+2. Run the jar using Java command : java -jar "name of the jar file"
+3. The application will run on http://localhost:8080/